marinsantiago/bnplasso-site/news/index.md

   the function, [`bnplasso.lm()`](../reference/bnplasso.lm.md).
 A new argument, `prior`, has been introduced in [`bnplasso.lm()`](../reference/bnplasso.lm.md), which specifies the type of shrinkage prior that should be employed.
-The options are: (a) a nonparametric Bayesian Lasso prior (default), (b) a Bayesian Lasso prior, or (c) a Bayesian adaptive Lasso prior.
+The options are: (1) a nonparametric Bayesian Lasso prior (default), (2) a Bayesian Lasso prior, or (3) a Bayesian adaptive Lasso prior.
 - The [`bnplasso.lm()`](../reference/bnplasso.lm.md) function now
   supports single-precision floating-point calculations for certain internal routines via the `float` argument.
 By default, the function